 Keynote 1: Professor David Kaiser, MIT (Massachusetts Institute of Technology), Boston, USA.

 Keynote 2: Professor Ericka Johnson, Linköping University.

 All researchers interested in science studies broadly defined are welcome, not least doctoral students and young researchers.
 Presentations will be given in Swedish, Norwegian, Danish, or English.

 Time and place: Wednesday, June 2 to Friday, June 4, 2021 Engelska parken, Uppsala University, Thunbergsvägen 3H, 751 20 Uppsala, Sweden.

 Conference fees: 2500 SEK for those with a university affiliation.
-1250 SEK for doctoral students and participants from the museum sector.
+1250 SEK for doctoral students.
+0 SEK for participants from the museum sector.
 A limited number of travel grants are available.
 For more information, contact Arvand Mirsafian at firstname.lastname@example.org.

 - The “New Ångström” science laboratory

 - Guided tour on bike of the Academic Hospital in Uppsala

 - The Museum of the History of Medicine, Uppsala

 Conference organisers: The Swedish National Committee for the History of Science and Technology at the Royal Swedish Academy of Sciences, together with the Department of History of Science and the Department of Economic History at Uppsala University.
 The conference is held with support from Riksbankens Jubileumsfond.